-When a person abuses cocaine, he or she is in danger of becoming addicted.
-Cocaine itself is a highly addictive drug and the more someone abuses it, the higher his or her chances become of getting addicted.
-Addiction to cocaine is very dangerous, but people who become addicted rarely realize how dire their situation is.
+When a person abuses cocaine, he or she is in great danger of becoming addicted.
+Cocaine itself is a highly addictive drug, and the more someone abuses it, the higher his or her chances become of developing a life-threatening drug problem.

 Am I Addicted to Cocaine?

 How addictive is cocaine?
 Cocaine is an extremely addictive substance that easily stimulates a compulsive desire to continue using the drug despite negative consequences—this is the core of what addiction is.
 If you are beginning to wonder about whether or not you have become addicted to cocaine, ask yourself the following questions:

 - Am I using cocaine chronically (in large amounts and often or every day)?

 - Do I need to take cocaine to feel happy, like myself, or normal?